brod4910/LanguageTranslation/README.md

 Meaning that I cannot compute the gradients of the hidden states at the previous time steps.

 I also need to store the outputs of the model, so that I can compute the respective gradients.

+(1/4/2018)
+Having trouble understanding the final output to my neural net implementation.
+The probabilites do not make sense to me.
+I am running some tests in test.py.

+Realized that my tests have been little to no help, since I am using a random input from 0 < x < 1.

+Currently creating sudo one hot encoded inputs to further test my doubts and suspicions.

+Could have structured my tests differently, but I find it useful to engrain and repeat the code over.
+This way I can grasp the concepts and explain them later on.

+(1//5/2018)
+After further testing, I have figured out that I had the dimensions wrong.
+I was suspicious when i took the softmax of the output I had originally.
+The dimensions of the output y: 128x700, which did not make sense since in theory if the input size was 41 then the output should have been 41x700.
+It turns out that I had the wrong picture of the matricies in my head.
+I put the hidden size in as the rows and the input size as the columns.
+This lead to the wonky dimensions.